Leave Me Alone

 readers, haters who don’t know me,

 It happens every time.
 I sit myself down at a restaurant, glaze over the menu for a few minutes, and come to my regular decision about what to order.
 As the waiter comes around, I avoid eye contact as to not be the first one to order.
 The trick is to say that avoided phrase in the middle of a discussion, because most remember the first and last thing that is said.
-As friend number one and two place their order, you anticipate the moment that the waiter looks up from his check to get yours.
+While your first two friends place their order, you anticipate the moment that the waiter looks up from his check to get yours.
 You inhale, waiting for your eyes to lock.

 Finally, BAM!
 It’s your turn.
 You glance around, whispering quickly but clearly: